primecoderIN/blinkworx/README.md

 Admin can not create any order.
 But admin can see all the orders from all the users

-You can use these credentials to access admin panel.

-Email : primecoderin@gmai.com

-Password : 9582079478

 ### `User Screens`

 Only user can see this order screen and create order.
 Created by column in order table will be "N/A" for users as they already know that they created it.

-You can use this credential to see user screen :

-Email : sujeet@gmail.com

-Password : 123